orbland/contracts/docs/src/src/Orb.sol/contract.Orb.md

 ### onlyCreatorControlled

-*Ensures that the Orb belongs to the contract itself or the creator.
+*Ensures that the Orb belongs to the contract itself or the creator, and the auction hasn't been started.
 Most setting-adjusting functions should use this modifier.
-It means that the Orb properties cannot be modified while it is held by the holder.*
+It means that the Orb properties cannot be modified while it is held by the holder or users can bid on the Orb.*

 ```solidity